 Fr.
 Kapaun Is Finally Home

 A Hero's Homecoming.
-Following the identification of Father Kapaun's remains in Hawaii, the Kapaun family and the Diocese of Wichita transported Father Kapaun’s remains back to Wichita in September 2021.
+Following the identification of Father Kapaun's remains in Hawaii in March of 2021, the Kapaun family and the Diocese of Wichita brought Father Kapaun’s remains back to Wichita in September 2021.
 See the details below, and stay tuned for a dynamic homecoming video from Spirit Juice Studios!

 The Journey Home

 Departing HawaiiFollowing a send-off Mass at the Cathedral in Honolulu, Father Kapaun’s remains were transported from the National Memorial Cemetery of the Pacific in Honolulu, Hawaii on a flight that landed at Eisenhower airport in Wichita on Saturday, September 25, 2021.